supergonzo812/Financify/README.md

 # Walkthrough
 We created a quick walkthrough of how to use the app to take the guess work out.
 It's really fast and really simple.
 <img style="float: right;" width="300" height="600" src="ReadMeAssets/WalkthroughDemo.gif">

+# Features
+* Create Various Categories
+* Set yourself a unique budget for each category you create
+* Each expense you add will automatically be deducted from the budget you created
+* iCloud sharing allows multiple people to edit the budget

+# Authors
+* Christopher Gonzales
+* Enrique Gongora